sientia/guides/style/README.md

 Testing
 -------
 [Sample](/thoughtbot/guides/blob/master/style/samples/testing.rb)

+* Spec Tests are our documentation of the application.
+* Write descriptive and readable specs.
+* Spec the behaviour, not the implementation.

 * Factories:
   * Avoid listing a lot of traits in tests - create specific factories instead, consisting of traits.
   * Keep factories minimal.
+  * Double-check for existing factories matching your needs.
   * Order contents: definitions, sequences, traits.
   * Order attributes: implicit attributes, explicit attributes, child factory definitions --> each section's attributes are alphabetical!
   * Order factory definitions alphabetically by factory name.